Airstack-xyz/airstack-frames-sdk/README.md

 ### `checkTokenMintedByFarcasterUser`

-Check If a Farcaster user of a given FID minted a list of ERC20/721/1155 tokens across Ethereum, Polygon, Base, and Zora.
+Check If a Farcaster user of a given FID minted a list of ERC20/721/1155 tokens across Ethereum, Base, and Zora.

 | Field   | Type                                                 | Required | Description                                                       |
 | ------- | ---------------------------------------------------- | -------- | ----------------------------------------------------------------- |